-Want to learn more about managing International SMS Dialing Permissions on your Twilio account?
+Want to learn more about managing International SMS Dialing Permissions on your Twilio project?
 Need to send outbound messages outside of the U.S, and want to select the regions and countries you’ll allow?

 What is International SMS Messaging Permissions?

 Twilio provides our users with the ability to send outbound SMS messages globally.
 Your project is set up to allow access to reach most any country using Twilio right out of the box, so there is actually no formal process to request International SMS Messaging Permissions.

 You do however, have the ability to modify your SMS capabilities by deselecting countries in which you want disallow messaging to.
 Please refer to the link below: